fbpx

 Because of this, the treatment plan for glioblastoma may combine several approaches, including surgery, radiation therapy, chemotherapy, clinical trials, Tumor Treating Fields (TTFields), and targeted therapies.

 Surgery is often the first step in treating glioblastoma.
 Surgery allows the medical team to get a biopsy and make a diagnosis, relieve pressure on the brain, and safely remove as much tumor as possible.
 Glioblastomas are diffuse and have finger-like tentacles that infiltrate the brain, which makes them very difficult to remove completely.
 This is particularly true when the tumors are growing near important regions of the brain that control functions such as language and movement/coordination.
+Laser interstitial thermal therapy (LITT) can be considered for some patients with tumors that are difficult to remove via traditional surgical resection.

 Radiation and chemotherapy are used to slow down the growth of residual tumor after surgery and for tumors that cannot be removed with surgery.
 Tumor Treating Fields (TTFields), which act to disrupt rapid cell division, may also be offered in combination with chemotherapy.
+Targeted tile brachytherapy, a type of radiation therapy where a collagen tile containing radioactive material is placed directly within or near the tumor cavity during surgery, may also be a treatment option.

 Prognosis